aparna162/-Taste-Treasure/README.md

 - JavaScript (ES6+)
 - MealDB API
 ## API Usage
 - This project utilizes the MealDB API to fetch and display recipe data.
-Make sure to obtain an API key if needed and include instructions on how to set it up in your project.